Return of the bug: Battling invasive species

-Wallenius Wilhelmsen Ocean (WW Ocean) has been quick to respond to the regulation changes, by implementing processes, keeping customers informed, and developing cargo treatment capabilities on behalf of their customers.
+WW Ocean has been quick to respond to the regulation changes, by implementing processes, keeping customers informed, and developing cargo treatment capabilities on behalf of their customers.

 The Australian government has recognised WW Ocean’s efforts to stop the stink bugs from entering the region.
-In 2016, Joyce presented the company with the Australian Biosecurity Award.
+In 2016, Australian Deputy Prime Minister Barnaby Joyce presented us with the Australian Biosecurity Award.

 Counting the cost worldwide

 Biosecurity isn’t just an issue for Oceania.
-Invasive species cost the United States more than US $120bn in damages every year.
-Non-native species borne in the ballast or hulls of ships cost the Great Lakes Region alone around US $200 million every year to control.
-The government spends around US $100 million every year on prevention, detection, rapid response, research and other pest control measures.
+Invasive species cost the United States more than $120 billion in damages every year.
+Non-native species borne in the ballast or hulls of ships cost the Great Lakes Region alone around $200 million every year to control.
+The government spends around $100 million every year on prevention, detection, rapid response, research and other pest control measures.